Fairy light photography is all about aesthetically pleasing photos.

 These exercises will improve your self-portrait photography skills.
 They’ll introduce you to fairy light photography.
 And give you a boost of confidence before your actual photoshoot.

-Create Stunning Background Bokeh Using Coloured Fairy Lights
+Create Stunning Background Bokeh Using Colored Fairy Lights

-Fairy lights come in all shapes and colours.
+Fairy lights come in all shapes and colors.
 This makes them the perfect backdrops for any kind of subject.

-You can use them to add a boost of colour to a dull portrait.
+You can use them to add a boost of color to a dull portrait.
 Or you can fill up negative space in a simple composition.

-For the best results, use multi-coloured fairy lights.
-Make sure your subject’s colours or outfit work well with the lights.
+For the best results, use multi-colored fairy lights.
+Make sure your subject’s colors or outfit work well with the lights.

-This will ensure that your results aren’t overly colourful or loud.
+This will ensure that your results aren’t overly colorful or loud.

 Use White String Lights in the Dark for Perfectly-Lit Portraits